zonemaster/zonemaster-backend/docs/Installation.md

 Follow the instructions for [Rocky Linux](#3-installation-on-rocky-linux) and use `yum` instead of `dnf`.

-Note that there is no official support for PostgreSQL on CentOS Linux 7.
+Note that there is no official support for PostgreSQL on Zonemaster on CentOS Linux 7.

 ## 7. Post-installation